-It was originally considered a “poor man’s” food because the imgredients were simple and plentiful.
+Originally, Bruschetta was considered a “poor man’s” food because the imgredients were simple and plentiful.
 It was served to farmers and field workers as a quick snack.
-However, the concept of Bruschetta has evolved into many variations, but the basic elements are still simple and fresh.
+Since, the concept of Bruschetta has evolved into many variations, but the basic elements are still simple and fresh.

 What Kind of Tomatoes Should I Use for Authentic Italian Bruschetta?

 The Italians really have more points than Americans when it comes to tomatoes because they have ample access to delicious, sweet San Marzano tomatoes.
 In the States, unless you grow your own tomatoes, you’ve probably never had a “real” tomato–at least not from the grocery store.

 - First favorite is a homegrown or “farmer’s market” tomato; I like Jacksonville tomatoes the best!